solana-developers/solana-cookbook/docs/th/integrations/mango.md

 Mango provides a single venue to lend, borrow, swap, and leverage trade cryptoassets through an on-chain risk engine.
-You can connect to Mango's on-chain program using the Client API libraries.
+You สามารถ connect to Mango's on-chain program using the Client API libraries.
 You'll also need the Solana javascript API library.

 <CodeGroup>